 Good proposals leave readers with a clear understanding of the dissertation project's overall significance.
 Why bother to undertake this research?
 What contribution-to scholarly understanding, to the practice of communication, to public policy-will it make?
 Answering these questions underscores a project's significance.
 The significance of most dissertations comes through advancing scholarly understanding of communication phenomena.
-This can take many forms: advancing theoretical understandings; introducing new interpretations; explicating the relationship between variables; testing a theory; replicating earlier studies; exploring the generalizability of earlier findings in new times, places, or circumstances; refining a method of inquiry; and more.
+This can take many forms: advancing theoretical understandings; introducing new interpretations; explicating the relationship between variables; testing a theory; replicating earlier studies; refining a method of inquiry; and more.